mehdi-wsc/nginx/README.md

 I split variables in two directories , the default  and vars :

 defaults :
-- Variables declared here are commons for Nginx configuration , I set default values,However you can modify to you own.
+- Variables declared here are commons for Nginx configuration , I set default values,However you can modify to your own.
 ```
     nginx_error_log: /var/log/nginx/error.log
     pid_path: /run/nginx.pid